On This Page

 Isla Mujeres Hotels – Tips and Advice

-- The absolute best hotels on Isla Mujeres are Zoëtry Villa Rolandi (most luxurious), Isla Mujeres Palace (most romantic, best spa), Casa de los Sueños (best family boutique), and Icaco Island Village (best adults-only boutique).
+- Best Luxury Hotels on Isla Mujeres: Zoëtry Villa Rolandi (most luxurious resort) • Isla Mujeres Palace (most romantic, best spa) • Casa de los Sueños (best family boutique) • Icaco Island Village (best adults-only hotel in Isla Mujeres)

 - Taxis on Isla Mujeres are all red sedans.
 The main taxi stand is next to the ferry terminal on the same side of the street.
 Taxis are not metered here.
 Instead, there is a list of fixed rates to various island destinations posted on the inside wall of the taxi stand.
 For example, the rate from the taxi stand in Centro to Punta Sur is 105 pesos, to Garrafon is 100 pesos, North Beach is 50 pesos.
 Always verify the rate before entering the taxi itself!
 Taxis can also be flagged down from the side of the road just about anywhere on the island.
 In this case, the taxis operate as ride shares and will pick up and drop off other passengers along the way.
 If using the taxi as a ride share (versus calling ahead to hire a private taxi), rates are only 20 pesos per person to anywhere on the island.